pmq20/ruby-packer/README.md

         --openssl-dir                The path to openssl
-        --make-args=ARGS             Extra arguments to be passed to make --nmake-args=ARGS            Extra arguments to be passed to nmake --auto-update-url=URL        Enables auto-update and specifies the URL to get the latest version --auto-update-base=STRING    Enables auto-update and specifies the base version string -i, --ignore-file=STRING         Ignore file(s) from build
+        --make-args=ARGS             Extra arguments to be passed to make --nmake-args=ARGS            Extra arguments to be passed to nmake -i, --ignore-file=STRING         Ignore file(s) from build
         --debug                      Enable debug mode
         --quiet                      Enable quiet mode